shiyuangu/cs230-project/README.md

 Duplicate_Detection
 ## Performance Tunning

-For siamese+LSTM, time is  for training 1 epoch (323232 training examples), GPU-Util is from nvidia-smi:
+For siamese+LSTM, time is  for training 1 epoch (323232 training examples), GPU-Util is from nvidia-smi.
+This timing result is for model.fit(), and model.predict(x, batch_size) is also sensitive to the batch_size.

 batch_size = 32(default): CPU: ~600s